lucydot/effmass/README.md

 **Plot fits to the dispersion**
 Selected bandstructure segments and approximations to the dispersion (assuming a Kane, quadratic, or higher order fit) can be visualised.

+## Development

+Development is in progress and hosted on [Github](https://github.com/lucydot/effmass).
+Please use the [issue tracker]((https://github.com/lucydot/effmass/issues/) for feature requests, bug reports and more general questions.
+If you would like to contribute, please do so via a pull request.

 ## Installation